-HARRIET BART creates evocative content through the narrative power of objects, the theater of installation, and the intimacy of artists' books.
-She has a deep and abiding interest in the personal and cultural expression of memory - it is at the core of her work.
-Using bronze and stone, wood and paper, books and words, everyday and found objects, Bart’s work signifies a site, marks an event, as it draws attention to imprints of the past as they live in the present.
-BART'S many works have been exhibited extensively throughout the United States and Germany.
-She has completed more than a dozen public art commissions in the United States, Japan, and Israel.
-She is a guest lecturer, curator, and founding member of the Traffic Zone Center for Visual Arts in Minneapolis, MN.
-Bart has published eight artist's books and has been the recipient of two Minnesota Book Awards.
+HARRIET BART creates evocative content through the narrative power of objects, the theater of installation, and the intimacy of artists books.
+She has a deep and abiding interest in the personal and cultural expression of memory; it is at the core of her work.
+Using bronze and stone, wood and paper, books and words, everyday and found objects, Bart’s work signifies a site, marks an event, and draws attention to imprints of the past as they live in the present.